sdcnku/micropython/docs/library/omv.image.rst

       `image.get_pixel()` and `image.set_pixel()` are the only methods that allow you to manipulate bayer pattern images.
 Bayer pattern images are literal images where pixels in the image are R/G/R/G/etc. for even rows and G/B/G/B/etc. for odd rows.
 Each pixel is 8-bits.
+If you call this method with an RGB888 tuple the grayscale value of that RGB888 tuple is extracted and set to the pixel location.

 .. method:: image.mean_pool(x_div, y_div)